 I’m always looking for new and exciting recipes ’cause we get tired of having the same ‘ol same ‘ol thing for dinner.
-So last week when I was planning my grocery list and saw my spaghetti and meatball recipe, I thought – oohh, I could try sweet and sour meatballs with my meatball recipe!
+So last week when I was planning my grocery list and saw my spaghetti and meatball recipe, I thought – oohh, I should use my meatball recipe to make sweet and sour meatballs!
 And I’m so happy I did because they turned amazing.
-They were filling, comforting, and had a great sweet and sour flavor.
+These paleo and egg free meatballs are filling, comforting, and have a great sweet and sour flavor.

 I served these for dinner with cauliflower fried “rice”, but they would also be great served as an appetizer at a party – just add some toothpicks!